scinit/scinit/README.md

 <tr><td>

 ### 🔥 News
 <p>* Currently, he is dedicated to researching the use of GNU Octave tool and the writing of basic libraries.
-He welcomes collaboration with researchers who are passionate about this subject.</p>
+He welcomes collaboration with researchers who are passionate about this subject.
+2024-04</p>

 </td></tr>